splunk/public-o11y-docs/sp-oncall/spoc-integrations/splunk-synthetic-monitoring-integration-guide.rst

 Give the webhook a name and specify your trigger or triggers.
-In the “send request to” box for each trigger, replace the default *https://alert.victorops.com/integrations/<<YOUR_VICTOROPS_REST_ENDPOINT>>* with the URL you’d previously copied.
+In the “send request to” box for each trigger, replace the default *https://alert.victorops.com/integrations/<<YOUR_VICTOROPS_REST_ENDPOINT>>* with the URL you'd previously copied.

-On each trigger, also replace the trailing $routing_key value with the Splunk On-Call routing key you’d like this webhook to hit.
+On each trigger, also replace the trailing $routing_key value with the Splunk On-Call routing key you'd like this webhook to hit.
 For more information on routing keys, see `this article. <https://help.victorops.com/knowledge-base/routing-keys/>`__

-You’re welcome to leave the payloads at their default values, or if you find it more appropriate, replace the default variables with ones more catered towards your use case.
+You're welcome to leave the payloads at their default values, or if you find it more appropriate, replace the default variables with ones more catered towards your use case.